-EscapeE allows you to define data-fields and tags on the document's pages and then extract the content.
+EscapeE allows you to define data-fields and tags on the document's pages and then extract the content or add text.
 Text found at these field positions may be exported into one or more log-files, see about exporting data.
 Fields may also be defined to store data calculated from other fields or parts of other fields: these are Composite fields.
 Data extraction can be automated.

 Regular data-fields are defined by their position on a page.
 Fields can also be defined as being located at some offset relative to a search tag which is matched against items in a specified area of the page.
 A search tag can be a text string, a graphic or part of a graphic, or a font characteristic such as a particular style, point size, typeface, weight etc., see Setting search tag options.